gardener/landscaper/docs/technical/scaling.md

 It does not matter if in the meantime a new object with the same name is being created.
 The locking of the deleted old object and the new object is done by different SyncObjects, because of the different UIDs.
-(If we would use the object name instead of the UID, the cleanup might delete a SyncObject which is recycled and locks a new object with the same name.)
+(If we would use the object name instead of the UID, the cleanup might delete a SyncObject which was just recycled and locks a new object with the same name.
+The delete operation would not conflict with a parallel update, because there is no optimistic locking for delete operations.)